1-11 Ordering Standards

-The library subscribes to the IEEE Electronic Library, which has many full text standards.
-Should not have to order IEEE Standards.
-IEEE also contains some ANSI standards and perhaps others.
+The library subscribes to IEEE Xplore, which has many full text standards, in addition to journal and other content.
+We should not have to order IEEE Standards.
+IEEE also contains some ANSI standards.
 Search IEEE Xplore first before ordering.

 - RESNA (Rehabilitation Engineering and Assistive Technology Society of North America)

-4/17/14: Yvonne Meding, email@example.com said: “when the leadership of the Assistive Technology Standards Board met on April 15th, they gave approval for you to purchase and print a copy of the standards so you could add it to the Science & Engineering reference collection for exclusive access by authorized (authenticated) patrons of the University of Maine.”
+4/17/14: Yvonne Meding, firstname.lastname@example.org said: “when the leadership of the Assistive Technology Standards Board met on April 15th, they gave approval for you to purchase and print a copy of the standards so you could add it to the reference collection for exclusive access by authorized (authenticated) patrons of the University of Maine.”
 We purchased PDFs and added print.
-RESNA does not offer an educational site license option.
+RESNA did not offer an educational site license option.

 - SAE International